Home

 The Shipleys lived in 1920 in Williamsport, Washington County, MD, in a house on Conococheague Street, where Albert held a job as a railroad track foreman.
 They later accepted a transfer to Newell, Fayette County, where he labored circa 1930 as a railroad tie tamper.

-They had four children -- Mary Catherine Little, Albert Harrison Shipley, Alverta Krivacek Duncan and Phyllis Goldstein.
+They together bore a family of four children -- Mary Catherine Little, Albert Harrison Shipley, Alverta Krivacek Duncan and Phyllis Goldstein.

 Suffering from heart disease and fibroids of the uterus, which caused the uteus to slip out of its normal position, Melissa was admitted into McKeesport Hospital.
 There, she passed away at the age of 45 on Feb.
 22, 1935.